metabase/metabase/dev/src/dev/readme.md

 </div>
 ```

-Save this at the top level of the repo and it will find it.
+This file should be saved at the root of the repository for the call to `preview-html` to find it.